replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 ## Automated Local to Distributed Storage Migrations

-kURL is able to migrate clusters from local (Non-HA) storage to distributed (HA) storage when it reaches n number of nodes.
-After a node greater than or equal to n join the cluster, the join script will prompt to perform the migration.
+kURL is able to migrate clusters from local (Non-HA) storage to distributed (HA) storage when the cluster expands to a minimum of _three_ nodes.
+When the Kubernetes cluster size is met, after a node is added to the cluster, the join script will prompt to perform the migration.
 This migration is also available as a task within task.sh.
 Please note the following requirements when choosing to have customers on both local and distributed storage.

 1. Distributed storage requires a node count equal to or greater than 3.
 This means that “n” can be 3 or larger.

 2. Automated local to distributed storage migrations require the following prerequisites:

   - Rook 1.11.7 or Greater
-  - OpenEBS 3.7.0 or Greater
+  - OpenEBS 3.6.0 or Greater
   - Block storage devices for rook

 3. During the migration process there will be downtime as the migration moves the data.